ubernostrum/django-contact-form/docs/faq.rst

 As of |version|, ``django-contact-form`` supports Python 2.7, 3.2, 3.3, 3.4, and 3.5.
 Note that Django 1.9 dropped support for Python 3.2
-and 3.3, and the 1.3 release of ``django-contact-form`` will drop Python 3.2 support.
+and 3.3, and a future release of ``django-contact-form`` will drop Python 3.2 support.

 What license is ``django-contact-form under``?